loyio/loyio/STAR/README.md

-# To summarize the project that I started
+# To summarize the project that I star

 ## Android